 If you’re lucky, the squeaking may simply be caused by your floorboards rubbing up against one another.
 If this is the case, your maintenance is going to be an entirely above-ground operation.
 All you’ll need is talc or powdered graphite.
 See quick fix #1.

-If you try everything suggested below and your floorboards won’t quiet down, you may have defective joists.
+If you try everything suggested below and you still have a squeaky floor, you may have defective joists.
 If this is the case, you’ll need to call in a professional.
 Don’t let this discourage you from trying, though.
-Joists are meant to last for the lifespan of your home, so they’re incredibly strong.
+Floor joists are meant to last for the lifespan of your home, so they’re incredibly strong.
 Fixing your squeaky floorboards is more than likely a completely manageable DIY project.